Florida Parishes

 AFTER HOURS CONTACT BY: PHONE | CHAT | TEXT

-WINTER WEATHER CONDITIONS NOTICE REGARDING SERVICES ON WEDNESDAY, JANUARY 17
+INCLEMENT WEATHER CONDITIONS NOTICE REGARDING SERVICES ON WEDNESDAY, APRIL 10, 2024

 If you or a loved one experiences a behavioral health crisis during this time, you can access our after-hours/ emergency line by dialing 1-855-268-1091 or “211”.
 You may also access crisis chat at www.vialink.org.
 Text Chat is also available by texting “TXT211” to 504-777-EASE (3273).